 The grandmother tries to convince her son, Bailey, and his wife to take the family to east Tennessee for vacation instead of Florida.
-She points out an article about the Misfit, an escaped convict heading toward Florida, and adds that the children have already been there.
-John Wesley, eight years old, suggests that the grandmother stay home, and his sister, June Star, says nastily that his grandmother would never do that.
+She points out an article about The Misfit, an escaped convict heading toward Florida, and adds that the children, John Wesley and June Star, have already been there.

 A passing car stops, and three men get out, carrying guns.
 The grandmother thinks she recognizes one of them.
-One of the men, wearing glasses and no shirt, descends into the ditch.
-He tells the children’s mother to make the children sit down because they make him nervous.
-The grandmother suddenly screams because she realizes that he’s the Misfit.
-The man says it’s not good that she recognized him.
-Bailey curses violently, upsetting the grandmother.
-The grandmother asks the Misfit whether he’d shoot a lady, and the Misfit says he wouldn’t like to.
-The grandmother claims that she can tell he’s a good man and that he comes from “nice people.”
+The grandmother suddenly screams because she realizes that he is The Misfit.
+The grandmother asks The Misfit if he would shoot a lady, and he says he would not like to.
+The grandmother claims that she can tell that he is a good man and that he comes from “nice people.”
 The Misfit agrees and praises his parents.